russelljjarvis/teiili/docs/scripts/Getting started.md

 synapse_models.main("/path/to/my/equations/")
 ```
 Note, that the following folder structure is generated in the specified location: `/path/to/my/equations/teiliApps/equations/`.
-Have a look at our `examples` to see different use cases and tutorials.
+Have a look at our [tutorials](https://teili.readthedocs.io/en/latest/scripts/Tutorials.html) to see how to use teili and which features it provides to you.